ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | `defined_performance`|`rfs`|      Regional |  1-32,000 GB |        35,000 |    8192 Mbps |
 {: caption="Comparison of file share profiles and performance levels." caption-side="top"}

 [^tabletext1]: For the `dp2` profile, the maximum allowable bandwidth is determined by the number of IOPS multiplied by 256 KB.
-For the `rfs` profile, the baseline bandwidth is 8 Mbps for every 20 GB of capacity.
+For the `rfs` profile, the baseline bandwidth is 800 Mbps.
 You can increase the bandwidth value by increasing the capacity and IOPS of the `dp2` shares, and by increasing the bandwidth value of the `rfs` profile-based shares.
 Maximum bandwidth is 8192 Mbps for all defined performance profiles.
 This bandwidth value represents the maximum allowed combined throughput for read and write operations.

 First- and second-generation profiles in the defined performance profile family are not interchangeable.
 You can't convert a zonal file share to a regional share, or a regional share to a zonal share.
 {: important}